 The digital power supply allows you to dial in the perfect temperature, making small temperature adjustments as you work.
 It also powers two separate pens so you can keep two different tips at the ready for both intricate and general work without switching tips.

-This 96-piece kit from TAMEHOM includes a 60W craft-style pen with an on/off switch and a temperature knob that adjusts between 392 and 842 degrees, covering most materials.
+Starting a new hobby just got a little easier with the 96-piece Wood Burning Kit from TAMEHOM.
+The set includes a 60W craft-style pen with an on/off switch and a temperature knob that adjusts between 392 and 842 degrees, covering most materials.
 The pen has a comfortable rubber grip and a metal stand for safe storage during breaks.

-There are 58 tips contained in this kit, including universal, calligraphy, and detail points, as well as soldering and hot knife tips.
-This TAMEHOM set also comes with stencils and carbon paper for transferring your sketches to wood, as well as colored pencils to bring some life to your art.
+There are 58 tips, including universal, calligraphy, and detail points, as well as soldering and hot knife tips.
+This TAMEHOM set also comes with stencils and carbon paper for transferring your sketches to wood, and colored pencils to bring some life to your art.

-If you’re looking for a professional-grade wood-burning tool, consider the TRUArt Stage 2 Single Pen Professional 60W Tool.
-This 60W nib-style tool has a digital power converter that you can adjust for the ideal temperature on a wide range of materials.
+When looking for a professional-grade wood-burning tool, you might find the TRUArt (Stage 2) Single Pen Professional 60W Tool to be pretty hot stuff.
+This 60W wire-nib-style tool has a digital power converter that you can adjust for the ideal temperature on a wide range of materials.

 Now that you have a bit of background on some of the wood-burning tools, you may still want more info.
 Check out the answers to some commonly asked questions and answers about wood-burning tools.
 If you still have questions, reach out to the tool’s manufacturer to chat with customer service.